See Nicole Kidman as Lucille Ball in first trailer for 'Being the Ricardos' - KTVZ

 “I get paid a fortune to do exactly what I love doing,” Kidman says as Lucille Ball the first trailer for Amazon Prime’s “Being the Ricardos.”

-The film is written and directed by Aaron Sorkin.
+The film was written and directed by Aaron Sorkin.
 Javier Bardem plays Ball’s husband, Desi Arnaz.

-Based on the trailer it appears one of Ball’s most iconic TV scenes of her stomping grapes from the 1956 episode titled “Lucy’s Italian Movie” will be recreated.
+Based on the trailer, it appears one of Ball’s most iconic TV scenes — with her stomping grapes in the 1956 episode titled “Lucy’s Italian Movie” — will be recreated.

-Lucie Arnaz, the daughter of the Desi and Lucille, has endorsed Kidman’s portrayal.
+Lucie Arnaz, the daughter of Desi and Lucille, has endorsed Kidman’s portrayal.

 “Nicole Kidman became my mother’s soul.
-She crawled into her head,” Arnez Instagram last week,I don’tknow how you do that.
-She cared very deeply about this part and it shows.”
+She crawled into her head,” Arnez said on Instagram last week.
+“I don’t know how you do that.
+She cared very deeply about this part.
+It shows.”

-The film premieres in theaters on December 10 and Amazon Prime on December 21.
+The film premieres in theaters on December 10 and on Amazon Prime on December 21.

 The-CNN-Wire